-There were no cases of laboratory-confirmed pertussis in the first quarter of 2023 and three in the second quarter, between April and June 2023.
+There were no cases of laboratory-confirmed pertussis in the first quarter of 2023, three cases reported in the second quarter, and 14 cases in quarter three, bringing the total number of cases to the end of September to 17.
 In 2022 and 2021, there were three and four cases of pertussis reported, respectively.
 This is a considerable decline from the 198 cases reported in 2020 and 746 cases reported in 2019.